 The Motability Scheme, which supplies cars to people with disabilities to enable mobility, has announced that it won’t be supplying cars from premium carmakers with immediate effect.

 There has been media pressure on the scheme in recent months, with accusations that people were using mobility payments from the government to drive posh cars.
 There’s a cap on cars available through the scheme of £45,000 for combustion models and £55,000 for EVs that still carry a premium.
-There was speculation that changes to the Motability Scheme would be announced in the budget.
+There had been speculation that the chancellor would use the budget to announce changes to the scheme, which may still be on the cards.

 Motability has clarified that cars ordered from the banned brands before 25 November will still be delivered, and that it would continue to support users who are already running the premium badged cars.
 It has also indicated that wheelchair accessible vehicles (WAVs) from premium manufacturers, like the Mercedes Sprinter, would still be available.
-Kia recently announced it would be the first manufacturer to offer a factory built WAV with its new PV5 in 2026.
+Just last week, Kia announced that it would be the first carmaker to provide a factory built WAV – its new PV5 WAV will be built alongside other models at its factory in Hwaseong, South Korea.

-The announcement could be a blow to carmakers like DS, Polestar and Volvo who would likely consider themselves premium, but on the plus side they’ll still get to sell cars through the scheme.
-You can check out our list of the best cars to lease through Motability here, none of which are the affected luxury badged cars.
+The announcement from Motability could be a blow to carmakers like DS, Polestar and Volvo who would likely consider themselves premium, but on the plus side they’ll still get to sell cars through the scheme.
+You can check out our list of the best cars to lease through Motability here, none of which are premium badged cars.

 Motability also took the opportunity to announce that it is introducing targets to lease 50% British built cars by 2035, a massive increase on the numbers of UK vehicles currently bought by the outfit.